radioActivePiyush/Efficient-CMOS-Bandgap-Reference-Circuit/README.md

 # Conclusion

 Different ways to improve the efficiency of conventional BGR circuit in terms of total power consumption and area consumption is sucessfully demonstrated.
-Case 3 circuit performs overall best in terms of area and power but Case 4 circuit is also an attractive option if PSRR is of most importance.
+Case 3 circuit performs overall best in terms of area and power but Case 4 circuit is also an attractive option if PSRR at the cost of slight increase in area and power.

 # Author:
 -  Piyush Verma, M-tech, Thapar Institute of Engeneering and Technology, Punjab